Your Cancer Network

 work across organisational boundaries following the patient pathway.

 We have a Board, which helps to steer the work of the Network.
-The Network Team delivers on the work programme of the Board by working closely with a number of clinical networks and NICaN's Public & Patient Involvement Forum.
+The Network Team deliver on the work programme of the Board by working closely with a number of clinical networks and NICaN's Public & Patient Involvement Forum.

-Health and social care structure in Northern Ireland
+Where NICaN is situated in the health and social care structure in Northern Ireland